 You love listening to your favorite tunes, podcasts, and videos on Spotify, but have you ever thought about how Spotify can support your brand marketing?
-Spotify is one of the 15+ social media platforms we host on Juicer, and it’s because the platform can be an incredible addition to your business’ marketing strategy.
-In this article we break down what Spotify is and how to use it to go above and beyond with your brand marketing campaigns.
+Spotify can be an incredible addition to your business’ marketing strategy.
+In this article we break down what Spotify is and how leveraging Spotify for brands can help your business go above and beyond with your brand marketing campaigns.

 Spotify is a media streaming service that was founded in 2006 by Daniel Ek and Martin Lorentzon in Stockholm, Sweden.
 The service was launched and available to the public starting in 2008.
 Spotify listeners can engage with music, podcasts, and videos on the application.
 Spotify partners with music labels and independent artists on licensing deals to house the audio files and offer them as options to Spotify listeners.